tally.agents resource manages agent identities — the things you run that spend money. See Agents (concept) for the model.

 Not yet in the SDK

-tally.permissions.list({ agent_id }) — per-grant inspection (allowance, policy summary, wallet).
+agents.delete(id)— soft-delete an agent.
+Tracked in BUILD_LOG.md.agents.list({ limit, starting_after })— cursor pagination.tally.permissions.list({ agent_id })— per-grant inspection (allowance, policy summary, wallet).
 Currently dashboard-only.